minamorl/redis-orm/README.md

 pip install redis-orm
 ```

-Do install carefully because `pip install redisorm` installs other package.

 ## What is this?

-Redis is fast, reliable, very simple key-value store, but redis-py's interface are not intutibe.
+Redis is a fast, reliable, very simple key-value store.
+But there's a problem: redis-py's interface is not well-designed.

-***redisorm(redis-orm)*** provides orm like feature.
+***redisorm(redis-orm)*** provides orm-like feature.
 Like pickle module, it makes your class instances persistent in a beautiful way.

 ```python
 import redisorm.core